 Though this may seem pricey, and the availability seems to be decreasing daily, it is well worth the effort to obtain!
 This skeleton will be the center piece of every Halloween display and people will be looking at it a lot, wondering if it is actually looking back!

-To read other entries in my BASEMENT’S HALLOWEEN HAVEN series, please click HERE.
+Don’t forget to check out the other entries in my BASEMENT’S HALLOWEEN HAVEN series.